Watch Our FREE Training

 Interest Rates

-Pro Tip: Wholesaling real estate requires little capital – usually just a small percentage of the agreed-upon price, known as an earnest money deposit that is held in escrow.
-Interest rates have no impact on the money that is not borrowed.
+Pro Tip: Wholesaling real estate requires little capital — usually just a small percentage of the agreed-upon price, known as an earnest money deposit held in escrow.
+Interest rates have no direct impact on money that is not borrowed — which is one of wholesaling's core structural advantages over other investment strategies.

 Affordability Index